cyclus/cyclus.github.com/source/user/install_binary.rst

 *********************

-Those installation proccedure assume that you are using Ubuntu (LTS) 14.04 or Ubuntu 16.04.
+Those installation proccedure assume that you are using Ubuntu (LTS) 14.04 or 16.04.
 This method as only been tested on those ubuntu version.

 1. Install cyclus dependencies:
   .. code-block:: bash

         $ sudo apt-get install libtcmalloc-minimal4 libboost-filesystem-dev libboost-program-options-dev libboost-serialization-dev libhdf5-dev libxml++2.6-dev coinor-libcbc-dev

+  WARNING: This dependency list is ONLY correct for the deb binary installation, MORE depednecies are require for a installation from the source.
+If you need/want more information about dependencies installation please read you `dependencies installation documentations <put_a_link_there>`_.

 2. Dowmload the |Cyclus| debian installation  package corresponding to your ubuntu version `14.04